 Frucor AU manufactures and distributes non-alcoholic beverages.
-Frucor AU's key brands are V Energy, Boss Coffee, H2go, Maximus, True Water, Ribena, Lucozade and Up & Go.
+Frucor AU's key brands are V Energy, Boss Coffee, Maximus, Rockstar and Lucozade Energy.
 Customers include local wholesalers and consumers.
 We also manufacture and distribute a range of third-party drinks including Pepsi, Gatorade and Rockstar.

 Frucor AU's products are primarily manufactured by Frucor NZ at our Wiri site in Manukau, Auckland, New Zealand.
 Around 90% of our manufacturing is made at these in-house facilities.
-For the remaining 10% we work with third parties who produce a quantity of our products in Australia, New Zealand, Japan and the USA.
+For the remaining 10% we work with third parties who produce a quantity of our products in Australia and New Zealand.
 Our products are distributed through a mix of internally operated and outsourced models which vary by country/channel.

 Frucor AU sources materials from various regions around the world and acknowledges that many different people are impacted by what we do.
-Frucor AU's supply chain includes Frucor NZ, which supplies the finished product, a few small distribution companies located in Australia who supply logistics services, and marketing companies.
 We have a range of relationships with our suppliers depending on spend and the risk profile.
 Contract duration can vary from one to five years.

-We have collated a list of all the suppliers in tier 1 of our supply chain i.e. all suppliers that Frucor AU directly contracted with in 2021 and 2022.
-There is a total of 121 suppliers in this list providing a range of goods and services including: ingredients and raw materials (such as juices, concentrates, fruits), packaging, security services, cleaning services, logistics and warehouse services, engineering services, recruitment agencies, human resources services, manufacturing services, information and technology goods and services and sales and marketing.
-We have calculated that 92.57% of our suppliers are based in Australia or New Zealand with the remainder being located in Germany, France, India, Italy, Japan, Taiwan and the United States of America.
+We have collated a list of all the suppliers in tier 1 of our supply chain i.e. all suppliers that Frucor AU directly contracted with in 2023.
+There is a total of 302 suppliers in this list providing a range of goods and services including: ingredients and raw materials (such as juices, concentrates, fruits); waste services; uniforms; merchandise; glass and packaging; security services; cleaning and maintenance services; transport/freight/port and logistics goods and services; warehouse and storage services; stationery; food and catering; telecommunications; postage and courier services; engineering, accounting, legal and consultancy services; and sales, research and marketing.
+We have calculated that 98.34% of our suppliers are based in Australia or New Zealand with the remainder being located in the United States, Germany, Spain and Singapore.